-Four out of the five experts we spoke to recommend the Logitech MX Master 3.
-It’s widely praised for its customizable thumb Scroll Wheel, which allows you to quickly and precisely scroll up and down on the screen, whether you’re looking at documents, editing video timelines, or touching up a photo.
-Sara Dietschy, a tech YouTuber and video creator, says that she uses the MX Master 3 in both her office studio space and at home.
-“Having that horizontal scroll to move throughout a video timeline is huge for me, but for the average person who is in excel spreadsheets or editing web pages, it’s actually extremely helpful.
+Four of the five experts we spoke to recommended the Logitech MX Master 3.
+What makes this mouse unique is its ergonomic thumb rest and widely praised programmable thumb scroll wheel on the side of the mouse, which allows you to quickly and precisely scroll side to side on the screen, whether you’re looking at documents, editing video timelines, or touching up a photo.
+There’s also a more typical scroll wheel at the top of the mouse for vertical scrolling.
+Sara Dietschy, a tech YouTuber and video creator, says she uses the MX Master 3 in both her office studio space and at home.
+“Having that horizontal scroll to move throughout a video timeline is huge for me, but for the average person who is in Excel spreadsheets or editing web pages, it’s actually extremely helpful.
 It’s a big mouse that doesn’t feel cramped, like an Apple Magic Mouse,” she says.
-Justin Tse, a tech YouTuber, also likes the horizontal scroll and ergonomics, and points out that the MX Master 3 has a seven-day battery life.
-Tyler Stalhman, a photographer, tech YouTuber, and podcaster, has been using the Logitech MX series since college.
-“It’s a perfect balance of being a normal mouse with all the features you want and nothing extra.
-It’s not covered in extra clutter and junk you don’t need,” he says.
-“It feels great to have a mouse for a little more precision.”
-Another fan of the MX Master series is Matt Workman, a cinematographer who has worked on music videos for Justin Bieber, 50 Cent, and Diddy.
-He uses the 2S, a predecessor to the 3.
-The biggest difference between the two devices is the Master 3’s superior scrolling speed and USB-C charger.
-Both can connect to up to three devices seamlessly, making it easy to switch from your tablet to your computer.